ecampana/borrow-my-style/README.md

 In order to quantify the minimum acceptable performance for a classification model, we employ a **dummy classifier**.
 The classifier makes random predictions on the test dataset based on what it found the class composition to be in the training sample.
 If the training data had 60% low-performing inventory, 30% moderate-performing inventory, and 10% high-performing inventory then it will make predictions based on these proportions on the test dataset irrespective of the samples' actual features.

 As expected, the dummy classifier performs worse on the test dataset than on the training dataset.
-Its precision and recall values were about 8% for both moderate and high-performing inventory.
+Its precision and recall values were about 8% for both moderate and high performing inventory.
 Therefore, we would like to know if other machine learning algorithms can perform better than this baseline model.

 ### Logistic Regression